ARTWORK + > Birds Watching

 Exhibitions/Permanent Installations:

-Birds Watching I, was created for Storm King Art Center's Indicators: Artists on Climate Change, in partnership with NRDC, which ran from May–Nov, 2018, with 100 U.S. climate-threatened species.
+Birds Watching I, 2018 was created for Storm King Art Center's Indicators: Artists on Climate Change, in partnership with NRDC, which ran from May–Nov 2018, and featured 100 U.S. climate-threatened species derived from Audubon's first report.

-That work was reinstalled as a semi-permanent public sculpture in Chicago on the elevated 606 Bloomingdale Trail between St. Louis Ave. and Kimball Ave. and is fully-accessible via the Spaulding Ave. ramp.
-It opened Dec 15, 2018 and is planned to be on view until at least Dec 15, 2021.
+That work was reinstalled as a public sculpture in Chicago on the elevated 606 Bloomingdale Trail between St. Louis Ave. and Kimball Ave. and is fully-accessible via the Spaulding Ave. ramp.
+It opened Dec 15, 2018 where it is a permanent public artwork.

-Birds Watchin IIg was created in July 2019 with the addition of site-specific E.U. and U.K. climate-threatened bird species for The Eden Project in Cornwall, UK, where it is part of their permanent collection.
+Birds Watching II, 2019 was created in July 2019 with the addition of site-specific E.U. and U.K. climate-threatened bird species for The Eden Project in Cornwall, UK, where it is part of their permanent collection.

-In addition, the project was re-imagined as a collage, using birds's eyes from John James Audubon's Birds of America, for the October 2019 'climate change special issue' of Audubon Magazine.
+In 2019, the project was re-imagined as a collage, using birds's eyes from John James Audubon's Birds of America, for the special issue of Audubon Magazine on climate change.

-Birds Watching is a 40-foot long sculpture composed of a “flock” of one hundred reflective bird’s eyes mounted on aluminum, created for Storm King’s exhibition Indicators: Artists on Climate Change.
+Birds Watching is a 40-foot long sculpture composed of a “flock” of one hundred reflective bird’s eyes mounted on aluminum, created initially for Storm King’s exhibition Indicators: Artists on Climate Change.
 The luminous eyes wrap a hill of native grasses in a ten-foot-high band of color, “gazing back” when illuminated.
-Each eye belongs to a species of bird considered threatened or endangered by climate change in the United States—creating a potent portrait of what we stand to lose.
+Each eye belongs to a species of bird considered threatened or endangered by climate change—creating a potent portrait of what we stand to lose.

 Within the gaze of these many others, the work asks us to consider our own responsibility for climate change’s myriad effects on other beings.
 Have we allowed birds and other nonhumans—with their unique and wondrous lifeways—to become the sacrifice zones of extractive capitalism?
 As Surrealist André Breton suggested, in order to change ways of being, we must first change ways of seeing.